hashicorp/terraform-provider-aws/website/docs/r/apigatewayv2_authorizer.html.markdown

 * `authorizer_type` - (Required) The authorizer type.
 Valid values: `JWT`, `REQUEST`.
 Specify `REQUEST` for a Lambda function using incoming request parameters.
 For HTTP APIs, specify `JWT` to use JSON Web Tokens.
-* `identity_sources` - (Required) The identity sources for which authorization is requested.
-For `REQUEST` authorizers the value is a list of one or more mapping expressions of the specified request parameters.
-For `JWT` authorizers the single entry specifies where to extract the JSON Web Token (JWT) from inbound requests.
 * `name` - (Required) The name of the authorizer.
 * `authorizer_credentials_arn` - (Optional) The required credentials as an IAM role for API Gateway to invoke the authorizer.
 Supported only for `REQUEST` authorizers.